Mikkelhost/P5/README.md

 # What can the system do?
 The system can detect and track a 2.4-2.483 GHz signal coming from a beacon.
 It can track the beacon in both the horizontal axis and the vertical axis and turn 360 degrees around itself with the help from a slipring.
+A video of the test of acceptance can be seen at the following youtube link: https://youtu.be/UUuUL_128io
 ![A happy cow](https://i.imgur.com/5Y7Dkyu.jpg)